demotomohiro/picosdk4nim/README.md

 # PicoSDK4Nim
-This is a library to write [Nim](https://nim-lang.org) code for Raspberry Pi Pico and wraps [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
+This is a library to write [Nim](https://nim-lang.org) code for Raspberry Pi Pico series and wraps [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

 ## There is already Raspberry Pi Pico SDK for Nim.
 Why created another tool?